Suggested links

 • Other personal items like self-help books, a journal, important phone numbers, or pictures of loved ones

-Check with the rehab center for specific guidelines on what to bring and leave at home.
+Check with the rehab center for specific guidelines on what to bring and what to leave at home.
 Some items may not be allowed, such as cell phones or products containing alcohol.

 What's the shortest time you can stay at rehab?